Code-Institute-Submissions/battleofnagashino/readme.md

 ### Features Left to Implement

-- Another feature idea
+I would have liked the background image to have been a bit more zoomed out to take adavantage of more high resolution displays

 ## Testing

-I tested this site on an iPhone 12 and a Lenovo laptop and I also used these validators which reminded me to put in the alt text with images.
+I tested this site on an iPhone 12 and a Lenovo ideapad and I also used the below mentioned validators which reminded me to put in the alt text with images.

 https://validator.w3.org/